Advice > Product management

 Here are some important points to take away from this definition:

-• Highlight your individual strengths: Be ready to show off what unique capabilities you have that make you the perfect fit for the job and team that you’re applying for.
+• Highlight your individual strengths: Be ready to show off the unique capabilities that make you perfect for the job and team that you’re applying for.

-• Prove that you can grow into different roles: While you should tailor your answers as close to the role as possible, don’t forget to show some creativity and flexibility in your answers, which will allow you to adapt to evolving positions.
+• Prove your potential: Don’t forget to show some creativity and flexibility in your answers, which will allow you to adapt to evolving positions.

 • When did you launch a product, and how did it go?